themagicalmammal/howtolinux/README.md

  ```

  - **Proprietary Drivers** <br />
- *You can get proprietary drivers directly from Pop shop but you still get problems you can refer to a guide.*
+ *You can get proprietary drivers directly from the Pop shop but you still get problems you can refer to a guide.*

  1. [Guide for NVIDIA](https://askubuntu.com/questions/61396/how-do-i-install-the-nvidia-drivers) <br />
  2. [Guide for AMD](https://linuxconfig.org/how-to-install-the-latest-amd-radeon-drivers-on-ubuntu-18-04-bionic-beaver-linux#:~:text=In%20order%20to%20get%20the,the%20form%20of%20a%20tarball.)